peisongw/peisongw.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Peisong Wang, currently a second-year graduate student at Tsinghua-Berkeley Shenzhen Institute (TBSI) of Tsinghua University, advised by Professor Wai Kin (Victor) Chan.
+I am Peisong Wang, currently a second-year graduate student at Tsinghua University, advised by Professor Wai Kin (Victor) Chan.

-I am an intern at the Information Thrust of Hong Kong University of Science and Technology (Guangzhou), adviced by Professor [Jia Li](https://sites.google.com/view/lijia).
+I am an intern at the Information Thrust of Hong Kong University of Science and Technology, adviced by Professor [Jia Li](https://sites.google.com/view/lijia).

 I received my Bachelor’s degree in Information Engineering in 2022 from Beijing University of Posts and Telecommunications.